Munich gunman planned attacks for a year - Bavarian officials

 The gunman was also evidently inspired by Norwegian mass killer Anders Breivik, and likely deliberately staged the shooting on the fifth anniversary of Breivik's massacre of 77 people, Heimberger said.

-Bavaria's chief prosecutor Thomas Steinhaus-Koch said the gunman was treated for anxiety and been hospitalized for psychiatric treatment from July to September 2015, followed by out-patient treatment as recently as last month.
+Bavaria's chief prosecutor Thomas Steinhaus-Koch said the gunman was treated for anxiety and been hospitalised for psychiatric treatment from July to September 2015, followed by out-patient treatment as recently as last month.

 Investigators also found prescription medicines at his home, where he lived with his parents and younger brother.

-He had made reference to his hospitalization in a heated exchange that was videotaped immediately after the shooting.
+He had made reference to his hospitalisation in a heated exchange that was videotaped immediately after the shooting.

 "I am German," he yelled at a bystander in a nearby apartment house after he yelled a racial slur and threw a beer bottle.
 "Because of you I was bullied for seven years."